sudipmondalcse/SurvivalAnalysis/README.md

 # SurvivalAnalysis

 ***Prerequisites :*** <br/>
+The required dependencies for the analysis is ***R version 3.6*** and is tested to work under windows as well as Ubuntu.
 ***Dataset preparation*** <br/>
 breast.txt and ovary.txt is the input files for the analysis.  <br/>
 We have preprocessed the original data and initialized some labels according to the category. <br/>